 The goal of this report is to provide University administrators, program users, and other personnel with essential information regarding the history, purpose, and functioning of the UMaine Scientific Diving Program.
+The original report was written to coincide with:

-This report is particularly pertinent at this time as we celebrate 50 years of scientific diving activity at UMaine (1960s-present), 10 years of academic scientific diving curriculum (2008-present), and as a result of restructuring within the University of Maine System and Department of Safety Management (2017-2018).
-Additionally, this report is intended to provide a supplement to the ongoing discussion regarding the roles and responsibilities of the position of UMaine Diving Operations Manager/ Diving Safety Officer.
+- 50 years of scientific diving activity at UMaine (late 1960s-2018) - 10 years of academic scientific diving curriculum (2008-2018), and - Restructuring within the UMaine System and Dept. of Safety Management (2017-2018).

+The current report (2023) is intended to serve as a periodic update (5-years).